Are Corporate Social Responsibility & Purpose the Same?

 In previous articles, we’ve explored and defined the concept of purpose in business.

 Put simply, purpose is the core of the company.
-It is the why - the reason your company exists before it even generates revenue.
+It’s the why - the reason your company exists before it even generates revenue.

 Purpose is the lens for which all decisions in the company are viewed from.

-In short, a purpose-driven company articulates why the company exists and takes a long term view of how it delivers to all multiple stakeholders in society.
+In short, a purpose-driven company articulates why the company exists and takes a long term view of how it delivers to multiple stakeholders.

-There are also a number of key metrics that companies use to measure their return on investment from purpose - which are broader than the ‘triple bottom line’ accounting method.
-Companies created and driven by purpose hold themselves accountable to meeting their higher goals by measuring their own progress, with purpose metrics and a purpose framework.
+There’s also a number of key metrics that companies use to measure their return on investment from purpose - which are broader than the ‘triple bottom line’ accounting method.

 ARE CSR AND PURPOSE THE SAME?